Growing tea plants

 If you try importing a plant, not only is it highly unlikely that it will survive in your part of the world, more importantly, you run the risk of importing pests and diseases.
 As a result of heightened concerns around food security your plant may well be intercepted at the border and you could then receive a possibly hefty fine from your country’s Plant Health Agency or equivalent.
 Most countries now have restrictions on the import of plants for planting: here in the UK all such imports are controlled, restricted or even prohibited to some degree.
 Better safe than sorry when it comes to such things.

 Here in the UK there are several growers offering tea plants of different sizes for sale.
-It is perfectly possible to grow these plants from seed in this country (see Chez Phil’s experience here) but I’m too impatient for that so I ordered a small plant from Plants4presents.
-They offer a choice between a small plant from £22 or a large tea plant for £35.
-I went with the small one: it was about 30cm (12 inches) tall when it arrived and it’s currently a pot plant in a room indoors.
+It is perfectly possible to grow these plants from seed in this country (see Chez Phil’s experience here) but I’m too impatient for that so I ordered a small plant from Gardener’s Dream via Amazon costing £11.99 back in September 2019.
+When it arrived it was about 20cm (8 inches) tall.
+It’s spent the winter outdoors and obviously hasn’t grown in that time but it’s still alive and looks healthy.

-My entire garden is in full sunlight all day so would not be suitable for it at the moment.
-Keeping it indoors means I can ensure that it gets plenty of light but, crucially, stays relatively cool all year round and never gets direct sunlight.
+My entire garden is in full sunlight all day so would not be suitable for it so I will be keeping it in a pot so I can move it indoors later in the year if it becomes very sunny and/or hot.
 I’m keeping it well watered so that the compost feels wet all the time.

 My main source of advice is the excellent UK-based Cassie Liversidge and her book Homegrown Tea.
 This is a beautiful book full of advice and practical tips for everything from choosing and growing tea plants to plucking and processing the leaves to brew into a drink.
 She also explains how to grown tea from seeds or cuttings, and there is an illustrated guide to show how to make up fresh and dried teabags.